-Technology Better Connects Big Brothers Big Sisters of South Alabama – Donors, Volunteers and Contacts
+Technology Connects Big Brothers Big Sisters of South Alabama: Donors, Volunteers, and Contacts

 BBBSSA’s evidence-based mission focuses on a two-prong approach:

-- School-Based Mentoring focuses on personal success and academic achievement through weekly mentoring sessions at the child’s school.
-Bigs can enjoy activities such as helping Littles with homework, sharing conversation, setting goals, and/or bonding over lunch.
+- School-Based Mentoring focuses on personal success and academic achievement through weekly mentoring sessions at a child’s school.
+Bigs can enjoy activities such as helping Littles with homework, sharing conversation, setting goals, and bonding over lunch.

-Alabama’s Dream Big Technology Grant provides BBBSSA with a Comprehensive Assessment which reviews 15+ areas to understand the organization’s team, existing processes, technology and data.
-In addition, the Dream Big Technology Grant includes the Salesforce Nonprofit Success Pack for volunteer and donor management with MatchForce which will create a central database for BBBSSA allowing for easier reporting and strategic measurement of outreach and impact.
+Alabama’s Dream Big Technology Grant provides BBBSSA with a Comprehensive Assessment that reviews 15+ areas to aid understanding of the organization’s team, existing processes, technology, and data.
+In addition, the Dream Big Technology Grant includes the Salesforce Nonprofit Success Pack for volunteer and donor management with MatchForce, which will create a central database for BBBSSA enabling easier reporting and strategic measurement of outreach and impact.